mkner/robo-time/docs/about.rst

 * Clocks, timing, and timestamp functionality for mobile robotics and other applications

-* Three important clocks: Uptime Clock, System Clock, and World Clock (NTP/UTC)
+* Includes 3 fundamental clocks: Uptime Clock, System Clock, and World Clock (NTP/UTC)

 * Intuitive commands for basic uptime, timedate and timestamping outputs